Cloudnet NetCDF Convention

 source

 In the case of instrumental data, this would contain a brief specification of the instrument.
-The spec of a radar should include frequency, antenna diameter, pulse repetition freqiency, pulse width (in microseconds) and peak power, and the spec of a lidar should include wavelength, divergence, field of view and pulse repetition frequency.
+The spec of a radar should include frequency, antenna diameter, pulse repetition frequency, pulse width (in microseconds) and peak power, and the spec of a lidar should include wavelength, divergence, field of view and pulse repetition frequency.
 The fields would be newline separated.
 In the case of model data a single-line title for the model is sufficient, e.g. "UK Met Office mesoscale model".
 Data derived from a variety of sources should concatenate the global source attributes from the input datasets, separated by semi-colon (;) and newline.

 file_uuid